Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Expert-independent mechanisms

 We are ready to propose our mechanism EIM, which uses the following functions.
 For $\rho=7-4\sqrt{2}$,

 and $d(y)=1-c(y)$ for $y\in [0,1]$.

-Essentially, EIM uses the blue line in \cref{fig:eim}, which consists of the curve that upper bounds the gray area up to point $\frac{3-\rho}{2} = 2\sqrt{2}-2$ and the curve that lower-bounds the gray area after that point.
+Essentially, EIM uses the blue line in \cref{fig:eim}, which consists of the curve that upper-bounds the gray area up to point $\frac{3-\rho}{2} = 2\sqrt{2}-2$ and the curve that lower-bounds the gray area after that point.
 The properties of mechanism EIM are summarized in the next statement.
-It should be clear though that the statement holds for every mechanism that uses a non-decreasing function in the gray area that is below $1/2$ (together with the restriction $d(y)=1-c(y)$, this is necessary and sufficient for BSw-IC).
+It should be clear though that the statement holds for every mechanism that uses a non-decreasing function in the gray area that is below $1/2$.
 Given the discussion about the optimality of $\rho=7-4\sqrt{2}$ above, all these mechanisms are optimal within the class of expert-independent mechanisms.

 \begin{theorem} Mechanism EIM is truthful and has approximation ratio at most $7-4\sqrt{2} \approx 1.3431$.
 This ratio is optimal among all truthful expert-independent mechanisms. \end{theorem}